Photon etc.: Industrial

 Hyperspectral imaging allows extracting information on the composition and the distribution of specific compounds.
-Those properties make hyperspectral imaging a well-suited technique for the mining industry.
+Those properties make hyperspectral imaging a technique suited for the mining industry.
 Taking advantage of the specific spectral signature of minerals Photonic Knowledge's Core Mapper™ offers instant mineral identification.
 This technology delivers monochromatic images and fast mineralogy mapping.
 The wide-field modality renders possible the identification of mineral signatures but also the classification of plants (e.g.: weeds, precision agriculture) and food (e.g.: meat freshness, fruit defects) and can be used for various outdoor applications.

 Being able to quickly and efficiently detect explosive liquid precursors represents an important asset to identify potential threats.
 An hyperspectral camera in the SWIR region allows such detection by acquiring rapidly spectrally resolved images.
 The monochromatic full-frame images obtained permit fast identification of chemical compounds.
 Detection of sulfur by laser-induced breakdown spectroscopy (LIBS) can also be easily achieved with holographic Bragg grating used as filtering elements.

 Instrument Calibration and Characterization

-The calibration of measuring instruments (e.g. : photodetector, spectrometer) is essential if researchers want to be able to compare their results with those of different research groups and if we want to maintain high standards.
+The calibration of measuring instruments (e.g. : photodetector, spectrometer) is essential if researchers want to be able to compare their results with those of different research groups and if high standards are to be maintained.
 Spectral calibration is often needed and requires a well-known source that can cover a wide part of the electromagnetic spectrum.
 Tunable laser sources possess all of the above requirements and are hence particularly appropriate for this type of calibration.

 Before the Gemini Planet Imager (GPI) was sent to Gemini South, it was necessary to calibrate its coronagraph.
 For this matter, a nearly achromatic and collimated source that could cover 0.95-2.4 μm was needed.
 Photon etc.'s efficient tunable laser source was chosen to test the coronagraph.
 The tunable source was able to provide an output across the whole GPI wavelength domain.

 Thin-film filters are necessary elements in optical instrumentation.
 Band-pass, notch and edge filters now possess challenging specifications that are sometimes strenuous to characterize.
 Indeed, an optical density (OD) higher than 6 is difficult to identify.
 This is why a group of researchers from Aix Marseille Université developed a spectrally resolved characterization technique based on a supercontinuum source and a laser line tunable filter.
 The method is described in detail in the Liukaityte et al. paper from Optics Letter and allowed to study thin-film filters with optical densities from 0 to 12 in a wavelength range between 400 nm and 1000 nm.